NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation/custom_metric_estimation.rst

     :path: ./example_notebooks/Tutorial - Creating and Estimating a Custom Metric - Binary Classification.ipynb
     :cells: 8

-To distinguish between the balanced accuracy for the reference data and the analysis data, we can get the number of chunks in the reference data and analysis data and then use this to index the ``balanced_accuracy`` array.
+To distinguish between the balanced accuracy for the reference data and the monitored data, we can get the number of chunks in the reference data and monitored data and then use this to index the ``balanced_accuracy`` array.

 .. nbimport::